rathnavel123/tkinter/README.md

 # tkinter
 ## text to speech converter
  <br>
-*Download* 2 images from online to show it while running
+Download 2 images and put it in your folder